WHEN:

 At BSH, we prefer function over fashion.
 In Montana, we honor the tradition of our forebearers, the Cowboy Way of life, and the spirit and centuries-old tradition of foxhunting.
 In no way will Big Sky Hounds ever preclude someone from hunting because they aren’t dressed correctly.
 Function first, fashion later.
 However, a properly turned-out field honors the landowners, shows them we take our sport seriously, and displays the appropriate respect as they watch us ride by.

 During the Autumn or Cubbing Season, all riders, including staff, wear 'ratcatcher.'
-For English riders, that is a tweed coat in muted colors, beige or rust breeches, brown or black field boots.
+For English riders, that is a tweed coat in muted colors, beige or rust breeches, and brown or black field boots.
 Gentlemen wear a tie with a light-colored shirt other than white, again in muted tones.
-Ladies may wear a colored stock tie, necktie or choker.
+Ladies may wear a colored stock tie, necktie, or choker.
 For Western riders, that is a plaid or solid-colored long-sleeved Western shirt, black or muted color vest or jacket, blue jeans, cowboy boots, and cowboy hat.
 During Formal Season (after Opening Meet), Western riders may wear a black coat and cowboy hat or helmet, white shirt, white wildrag or a tie, blue or black jeans, black boots.
-English riders may wear a black or navy coat, tan or similar breeches, white shirt/ stock tie, canary or tattersall vest, black dress boots.
+English riders may wear a black or navy coat, tan or similar breeches, white shirt/ stock tie, canary or tattersall vest, and black dress boots.

 Check the calendar for dress codes.
 Please, refrain from wearing any brightly colored clothing, especially red or orange, unless you are functioning in a staff position or wearing a radio.